-An echocardiogram is a safe and painless test that allows your doctor to evaluate the anatomy and function of your child’s heart.
+An echocardiogram is a safe and painless test that allows your doctor to evaluate the anatomy and function of the heart.
 Electrodes (small plastic stickers placed on the body) are used to check the heart’s rhythm while ultrasound technology produces an image of the heart to help your doctor determine how the blood is flowing.
-An echocardiogram is performed on children of all ages and sizes, including newborns and fetuses.
+An echocardiogram is performed on patients of all ages and sizes, including newborns and fetuses.
 Your doctor can use the images from an echocardiogram to identity potential heart disease.

 There are several types of echocardiograms: